10 Unmissable hikes in Thailand

 There’s also a couple of cafes at viewpoint 2, so you can stay for a while and really soak up the view.

 From viewpoint 2, you can continue a further 10 – 15 minutes on the trail to viewpoint 3.
 Viewpoint 3 is actually a cafe with a terrace.
 There’s a 20 THB (£0.45) entry fee to access the terrace, or you can buy a drink instead.
-It was nice to do the extra hike to this viewpoint, but really viewpoint 2 is the show stopper on this hike, so if you don’t fancy walking this extra section, you’re not really missing out.
+It was nice to do the extra hike to this viewpoint, but really viewpoint 2 is the show stopper.
+Therefore, if you don’t fancy walking this extra section, you’re not really missing out.

-Koh Phi Phi viewpoint is one of the best viewpoints in Thailand and easy to get to!
+Phi Phi Viewpoint is one of the best places to visit in Koh Phi Phi

 9. Long Beach hiking trail, Koh Phi Phi - Short walk to a beautiful beach